rajadurai-mdu31/homebridge-ewelink/README.md

 ## Shortcomings

 The plugin uses the same credentials as the eWeLink app.
 In order to obtain the authenticationToken, you'll need to use Charles to inspect the traffic and grab the value from the Authorization header.
 See below for information on how to obtain this value.

+The Outlet Names for the Sonoff T1 or quivalent will not be used.
+It would be named as Name_<outletNumber>

 Also, the code is of suboptimal quality.
 It was a quick-and-dirty plugin; feel free to contribute & improve.